duarteoctavio/nonparametrical_tests_noir/README.md

 ## Why is this useful

   I attach [this interesting article](https://www.chjh.nl/concerns-about-blockchain-for-science/).
+The interesting part about it is it highlights important current issues and challenges.
 Even though the author is *against* the hypothesis that blockchain relatad tools can help fix the issue, I believe we are able to address several of the issues he mentions if ZK and some other current blockchain related concepts are considered.

 """"
 What i care about is this list of problems he considers most relevant.